 All of the search trees discussed so far - BSTs, AVL trees, splay trees, 2-3 trees, B-trees, and tries - are designed for searching on a one-dimensional key.
 A typical example is an integer key, whose one-dimensional range can be visualized as a number line.
-These various tree structures can be viewed as dividing this one-dimensional numberline into pieces.
+These various tree structures can be viewed as dividing this one-dimensional number line into pieces.

-Some databases require support for multiple keys, that is, records can be searched based on any one of several keys.
-Typically, each such key has its own onedimensional index, and any given search query searches one of these independent indices as appropriate.
+Some databases require support for multiple keys.
+In other words, records can be searched for using any one of several key fields, such as name or ID number.
+Typically, each such key has its own one-dimensional index, and any given search query searches one of these independent indices as appropriate.